delab-team/de-ui/src/components/alert-status/Readme.md

 ## Props

--   `iconSize (optional)`: The size of the status icon (default: '30px').
--   `status`: The status of the alert, which can be either 'successful' or 'failed'.
--   `variant`: The variant of the alert, which can be either 'white' or 'black'.
+- `statusTitle (string, required)`: The title or main message of the alert.
+- `iconStatus (React Node, required)`: The icon or visual representation of the alert's status.
+- `children (React Node, optional)`: Additional content to be displayed within the alert.
--   `isOpen`: A boolean indicating whether the modal is open or closed.
+- `isOpen (boolean, required)`: A boolean value that determines whether the alert is open or closed.
--   `onClose`: A callback function to close the modal when the button is clicked.
+- `onClose (function, required)`: A callback function to be executed when the alert is closed.
--   `classNameModal (optional)`: Additional custom CSS class for the modal.
+- `classNameModal (string, optional)`: Additional CSS class name for the modal container.
--   `classNameTitle (optional)`: Additional custom CSS class for the title.
+- `classNameTitle (string, optional)`: Additional CSS class name for the title.
--   `classNameButton (optional)`: Additional custom CSS class for the button.
+- `classNameButton (string, optional)`: Additional CSS class name for the close button.
+- `classNameStatus (string, optional)`: Additional CSS class name for the status icon container.
+- `classNameContent (string, optional)`: Additional CSS cla
 -   `tgStyles (optional)`: An object containing custom CSS styles for different parts of the modal.
 You can customize the modal, modalTitle, and modalButton.
 - - `modal` - React.CSSProperties | undefined
 - - `modalTitle` - React.CSSProperties | undefined